-- Is it easier to create a new FlexApp layer with the corresponding application or update? - Is it easier to clone a FlexApp Layer and perform the update within this cloned Layer?
+- Is it easier to create a new FlexApp layer with the new version of the application? - Is it easier to clone a FlexApp Layer and perform the update within this cloned Layer?

 There are no wrong answers.
 Every application will present different requirements or best practices with respect to update strategy.
 Enterprise application packaging teams will often have best practices for both application packaging and updating that FlexApp Layering can integrate with.